gravitational/workshop/docker.md

 $ docker run busybox echo "hello world"
 ```

-Docker containers are just as simple as linux processes, but they also provide many more features that we are going to explore.
+Docker containers are just as simple as Linux processes, but they also provide many more features that we are going to explore.

 Let's review the structure of the command we just used: